12 Era of Bad Feelings

 FRANCIS SCOTT KEY in By Dawn’s Early Light, Edward Percy Moran, 1912

 Further west, the war was less lopsided.
 Like the Revolutionary War, the War of 1812 intensified ongoing warfare between Native Americans and Euro-Americans along the frontier, in this case partly because one of the war’s causes was British aid to tribes in the Ohio Valley and Lower Great Lakes.
-There was also conflict in the Southeast with Creeks and Cherokees, as white planters began to scoop up more cotton-growing land, some of which Native Americans occupied per.
+There was also conflict in the Southeast with Creeks and Cherokees, as white planters began to scoop up more cotton-growing land occupied by Native Americans.
 However, the British and Americans agreed that with the Napoleonic Wars over the root cause of their disagreement in the Atlantic had resolved itself.
 As long as the British held Canada, they weren’t overly concerned with staying in the Ohio Valley, where Americans were gaining population and momentum anyway.

 Battle of New Orleans, Edward Percy Moran, 1910